Pourquoi Genève ?

 • support talented young professionals.

-The Geneva Financial Center strongly encourages public-private partnerships in the academic field.
-For instance, it has provided support to the Geneva Financial Research Institute (GFRI) at the University of Geneva since its creation in 2009.
+The Geneva Financial Center (GFC) strongly encourages public-private partnerships.
+In the academic field, it has provided support to the Geneva Financial Research Institute (GFRI) at the University of Geneva since its creation in 2009.
+Continuing education is not forgotten either, as the GFC supports the partnership between the Institute for Studies in Finance and Banking (ISFB) and HEG - Geneva in order to implement a programme in banking management that is unique in French-speaking Switzerland.

 The World Economic Forum’s Global Information Technology Report 2016 already placed Switzerland among the 10 nations that are best equipped to face technological changes, due amongst other factors to substantial investments in digital technology.
 Switzerland is also the industrialized nation with the highest percentage of people working in research and development.